Uncertainty Quantification for Retrieval-Augmented Reasoning: Results

 \subsection{Extrinsic Evaluation Results}

 ~ \emph{\textbf{RQ2}} evaluates the performance of \proposedue\ in Abstention and Model Selection.
 For Abstention, Table~\ref{tab:abstention_performance} shows the performance on RAR models and datasets.
-Abstain Accuracy measures whether both abstentions and non-abstentions are detected correctly, while captures the effectiveness of detecting abstain samples.
-Considering Abstain Accuracy, \proposedue\ outperforms the baselines in all cases except on the Musique dataset and performs on par with the second-best baseline in ReAct, Search-o1, and ReSearch.
-Considering Abstain F1, \proposedue\ significantly outperforms the best baseline in all setup, expect for ReAct on Musique.
-This indicates that \proposedue\ scores are more reliable in detecting than correct abstentions than correct non-abstentions.
+Abstain Accuracy measures whether both abstentions and non-abstentions are detected correctly, while AbstainF1 captures the effectiveness of identifying cases where the model should abstain.
+Considering Abstain Accuracy, \proposedue\ outperforms the baselines in all cases except on the Musique dataset, where it performs on par with the second-best baseline in ReAct, Search-o1, and ReSearch.
+Considering Abstain F1, \proposedue\ significantly outperforms the best baseline in all setups, expect for ReAct on Musique.
+This indicates that \proposedue\ scores are more reliable at identifying cases where abstention is appropriate.
 Overall, compared to other \MainTaskAbbr\ methods, \proposedue\ achieves significantly better performance in most cases—on average, about 5\% higher than the second-best model.
 These results demonstrate that the uncertainty scores generated by \proposedue\ are reliable enough for the system to decide when to refrain from answering.